 (c) Factors to be verified shall follow section 256P.04, subdivisions 4 and 5.
 Except for personal needs, family maintenance needs must be verified before the expense can be allowed in the calculation of the DWP grant.

 The asset limits and exclusions in section 256P.02 apply to applicants and participants of DWP.
-All payments, unless excluded in section 256J.21, must be counted as income to determine eligibility for the diversionary work program.
+All payments, as described in section 256P.06, subdivision 3, must be counted as income to determine eligibility for the diversionary work program.
 The agency shall treat income as outlined in section 256J.37, except for subdivision 3a.
 The initial income test and the disregards in section 256J.21, subdivision 3, shall be followed for determining eligibility for the diversionary work program.

 (a) The amount of cash benefits that a family unit is eligible for under the diversionary work program is based on the number of persons in the family unit, the family maintenance needs, personal needs allowance, and countable income.
 The county agency shall evaluate the income of the family unit that is requesting payments under the diversionary work program.
 Countable income means gross earned and unearned income not excluded or disregarded under MFIP.
 The same disregards for earned income that are allowed under MFIP are allowed for the diversionary work program.

 (b) The DWP grant is based on the family maintenance needs for which the DWP family unit is responsible plus a personal needs allowance.
 Housing and utilities, except for telephone service, shall be vendor paid.
 Unless otherwise stated in this section, actual housing and utility expenses shall be used when determining the amount of the DWP grant.